Shoking01/Shoking01/README.md

 - 👋 Hi, I’m @Shoking01
 - 👀 I’m interested in Learning Software Development
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on Web Sites
-- 📫 You can contact me on quirosadrian941@gmail.com[
+- 📫 You can contact me on quirosadrian941@gmail.com

 I am an student of Web Development at the moment.